 Frequently used tests include the various Wechsler instruments (WAIS, WISC, etc.) for assessing overall cognitive abilities; the WIAT, GORT and Nelson-Denny for academic assessment; the WRAML for evaluating memory; and the TOVA and TEACH for looking at attentional issues.
 Personality assessment typically includes the Rorschach, an apperception test, self-report questionnaires, and occasionally the MMPI.
 Neuropsychological screening may include tests like the Delis-Kaplan Executive Function System, the NEPSY, and the Wisconsin Card Sort.
 At Clearwater, every client tested is given an individually tailored battery of tests designed to answer their specific questions, and illuminate their individual strengths and weaknesses.

-Whenever possible, Clearwater utilizes the Therapeutic Assessment model developed by Dr. Stephen Finn during assessments, titrating feedback to clients throughout the testing process, and writing reports that are user-friendly and not unnecessarily full of jargon.
-Although a full Therapeutic Assessment can be more costly than a standard evaluation, it has been shown to significantly decrease the time spent in therapy after assessment, and therefore can often prove a sound investment of time and resources.
+Whenever possible, Clearwater utilizes a collaborative assessment model during assessments, titrating feedback to clients throughout the testing process, and writing reports that are user-friendly and not unnecessarily full of jargon.
+Although a full collaborative assessment can be more costly than a standard evaluation, it may decrease the time spent in therapy after assessment, and therefore can often prove a sound investment of time and resources.

 Jocelin Saks, Ph.D., is the Director of the assessment clinic, and she will personally respond to all inquiries about services at Clearwater.